 Performance Kitchen Crafted’s cancer support meal plan is made with the intention of providing good quality nutrients in each meal.
 Providing an elevated fat content, as well as whole grain options are geared to optimize health throughout cancer treatment and provide with the convenience of time and no mess.
 PKC’s meals are great for those in need of an easy meal but still need the nutrients to live the highest quality life possible.

 We offer free nutrition consultations to answer your nutritional questions and help you make the decisions that are right for you.
-Set up an appointment today.
+Book a free nutrition consultation today with one of our Registered Dietitians.